DigiPen’s Career Services department is committed to helping students and alumni find and apply for fulfilling job and internship opportunities.

 DigiPen has classes built into the curriculum of each degree program to help with your job search.
 These courses are reviewed by our program advisory committee members, many of whom are industry leaders in video game development.
 See the online course catalog for more information.

 DigiPen’s Redmond, Washington, campus is located in one of the biggest centers of video game development in the country.
 Industry professionals from top-tier game and technology companies regularly give guest lectures and attend on-campus events.
 Students gain unique insight into what it takes to enter and succeed at a range of businesses.

-The DigiPen Job Portal allows students to post their résumés, search for open jobs, and RSVP for career events.
-The Job Portal also allows students to access our Document Library, which includes instant access to all workshop materials and important notices.
+Handshake allows students to post their résumés, search for open jobs, and RSVP for career events online.
+Handshake also allows students to access our Resource Library, which includes instant access to all workshop materials and important notices.
 Company recruiters may sign up for a free account to post job openings and review résumés as well.

 DigiPen regularly schedules on-campus visits from some of the industry’s top video game and technology companies, giving students the opportunity to meet representatives, learn more about the hiring process, and even participate in on-campus interviews.
 These events are open to DigiPen students only, and an RSVP is required for most events.
 Past visitors include representatives from Microsoft Games Studio, Blizzard Entertainment, Facebook, Nintendo, and many others.